Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Experiments and results

 \begin{itemize} \item \textbf{TAE:} Removes the spatial conditioning input and reconstructs sequences using only TAE, thereby gauging the contribution of spatial context. \item \textbf{SAE:} Removes the temporal conditioning input and reconstructs sequences using only SAE, thereby gauging the contribution of temporal context. \item \textbf{w/o STDAE:} Removes the temporal and spatial conditioning inputs. \end{itemize}

-We report the experimental results on three datasets with a sampling granularity of 5 min.
-As shown in Figure~\ref{fig:pretrain_ablation}, STDAE consistently outperforms all ablated versions.
+The experimental results for the three datasets, using a 5 min sampling interval, are presented in \figurename~\ref{fig:pretrain_ablation}.
+STDAE consistently outperforms all ablated versions.
 This advantage mainly stems from its design of reconstructing ramp traffic flow by leveraging mainline traffic features.
 Compared with approaches that directly rely on historical ramp flow, this mechanism extracts richer contextual information from mainline data, thereby compensating for the absence of ramp information under “real-time blind spot” conditions.
 In the spatial dimension, mainline flow reflects the traffic environment upstream and downstream of the ramp.
 In the temporal dimension, mainline features capture the underlying causes of ramp flow fluctuations, such as upstream arrival waves and downstream capacity constraints.
-Through this cross-source reconstruction mechanism, STDAE is able to learn the evolutionary patterns between ramps and mainlines, thereby significantly enhancing prediction accuracy and robustness.